Transmission Shift Valves

-Automatic transmissions use mainline, governor, and throttle pressure valves to control and lubricate the transmission.
-Some of these have been replaced or work together with electronic controls.
+Automatic transmissions use mainline, governor, and throttle pressure to control and lubricate the transmission.
+Some of the devices that control hydraulic transmissions have been replaced or work together with electronic controls.

 Governor pressure increases with vehicle speed.
 Older transmissions had mechanical governors that consisted of springs, centrifugal weights, and a spool valve to control this pressure.
-Governor pressure causes a transmission to upshift and throttle pressure causes it to downshift.
-Today’s transmissions use solenoids for shift timing.
+Governor pressure causes a transmission to upshift, and throttle pressure causes it to downshift.
+Today’s transmissions use solenoids for the shift timing.